tslocke/hobocookbook/manual/dryml-guide.markdown

 ### Repeating over hashes

-If you give a hash as the value to repeat over, DRYML will iterate over each key/value pair, with the value available as `this` (i.e. the implicit-context) and the key available as `this_key`.
+If you give a hash as the value to repeat over, DRYML will iterate over each key/value pair, with the value available as `this` (i.e. the implicit context) and the key available as `this_key`.
 This is particularly useful for grouping things in combination with the `group_by` method:

     <div repeat="&current_user.new_messages.group_by(&:sender)">
       <h2>Messages from <%= h this_key %></h2>